Containerize Valkey Using Docker and Docker Compose

 Exit Valkey CLI: To exit the Valkey CLI, type

-or pressCtrl + D
+exitor pressCtrl + D.

 I trust we all learned something from this blog.
-If you found it helpful too, give back and show your support by clicking heart or like, share this article as a conversation starter and join my newsletter so that we can continue learning together and you wonβt miss any future posts.
+If you found it helpful too, give back and show your support by clicking heart or like, share this article as a conversation starter and join my newsletter so that we can continue learning together and you won’t miss any future posts.

 Thanks for reading until the end!
 If you have any questions or feedback, feel free to leave a comment.